What is the Donor's Journey, and Why is it Important?

 Master Your Donor Journey

 This is an important step that is often overlooked.
+At the heart of every good persona is identity.
+The truth is, getting to how a person sees themselves and what motivates them is powerful.
 The basics are this, the more you understand your donors, the more clarity you'll have on how to reach them.
 If, for example, you find that men in their late 40's who own Harleys are more likely to donate $2,000 or more, the better your chances of finding more donors like them (you could sponsor an event with the local dealership, for example).

-The key here is to use whatever characteristics and attributes you can to get to their actual motivation.
+The key here is to use whatever characteristics and attributes you can to get to their actual motivation (identity).
 We can get hung up on male, '40s, or even Harley motorcycles.
-Really the gold is the layer beneath that where we begin to unpack people's motivations.
+The gold is the layer beneath where we begin to unpack people's motivations.
 Maybe we'll discover (most likely talking to them) that they love our cause because they love the open road.
 That expands our audience in a big way.